leonardogargani/vulkan_car_simulator/README.md

 2. compile the application with `make`;
 3. execute the application with `make test`.

-You can delete the compiled shaders and the application with `make clean`.
+You can delete the compiled shaders and the executable with `make clean`.

 ## Vulkan implementation details

+The project has been written in C++ and [Vulkan](https://www.vulkan.org), with the help of the following libraries:
+- [GLFW](https://www.glfw.org), a library to create windows;
+- [GLM](https://github.com/g-truc/glm), a header-only library for linear algebra operations;
+- [stb](https://github.com/nothings/stb), a library for loading texture images;
+- [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader), a library for loading .obj 3D models.

 ### Models & Textures